 18. Wang et al. (2016) evaluated 453 children in Taiwan (Childhood Environment and Allergic Diseases Study) with a follow up age of 6 years.
-Urinary BPA-G levels at age 3 were statistically significantly associated with asthma at age 6 (OR, 95% CI; 1.27, 1.04-1.55) and IgE.
+Urinary BPAG levels at age 3 were statistically significantly associated with asthma at age 6 (OR, 95% CI; 1.27, 1.04-1.55) and IgE.

-19. EFSA concluded that the evidence for a positive association between BPA exposure during childhood and allergy was ALAN.
+19. EFSA concluded that the evidence for a positive association between BPA exposure during childhood and allergy was as likely as not (ALAN).